Resolution #1: Use less energy.

 Resolution #6: Save money on your insurance premiums.

 First determine what kind of coverage you have now, then assess how much you really need.
 If you’re able to raise your deductible, you’ll pay a lower premium per month.

 Resolution #7: Prepare your family in case of a disaster.

 One-step solution: Make an evacuation and communication plan.

-If disaster strikes in 2013, you’ll be ready: Document your escape routes, designate a meeting place in case family members are scattered, and assign a “communication commander” who will relay messages between loved ones.
+If disaster strikes, you’ll be ready: Document your escape routes, designate a meeting place in case family members are scattered, and assign a “communication commander” who will relay messages between loved ones.
 Don’t forget to include your pets!

 What are your New Year’s resolutions for your home?